ucbzhanyuan/zhanyuan/README.md

 Welcome to my new Github!
 I've updated some projects and apps I'm working on recently.
-More descriptions, explanation and acknowledgement for projects will be added soon.
+More descriptions, explanations and acknowledgements for projects will be added soon.